General Questions

 Do UBC applicants receive priority in the admissions process?

-Is graduate coursework included in average calculation?
+Is graduate coursework included in the average calculation?

 No, only transferrable undergraduate coursework is used to calculate admission averages.